A step by step guide on eating out with food allergies:

 Step 8: Types of Cuisine & What Food to Order

-Order simple, plain food where the exact ingredients used are clearly labelled and you know how it will be prepared and cooked.
+Order food where the exact ingredients used are clearly labelled and you know how it will be prepared and cooked.

 Step 9: Hidden Labels

 Be aware of hidden allergens and ensure the restaurant is aware of hidden names for allergens.
-It is advised to keep a card in your purse displaying all the possible names for your allergen and show it to staff/chefs so they can check.
-Also inform staff of hidden places for your allergen that they may be unaware of, for example nuts in dips/sauces, gluten in certain soy sauces.
+It is a good idea to keep a card in your purse displaying all the possible names for your allergen and show it to staff/chefs.

 Step 10: Be Confident

 An open dialogue is vital between the consumer and the restaurant staff, manufacturer or retailor providing a food product.

 Stay calm, clear and confident when informing staff about your allergy and ask questions about your chosen dish to ensure it is allergen free and safe for you.

 It is important to remain calm, confident and persistent when requesting your food allergy needs.
 People may perceive you as being fussy but inform them of the severity of your allergy and that you must take these precautions for your own safety.
 It can become frustrating if the staff don’t understand your dietary requirements, so it is worth preparing what you what to say in a clear and polite manner.